gfonteno/oci/oci-visualizer-path-analyzer/lab3/lab3.md

       ![nv-drgadditionaldetails](images/nv-drgadditionaldetails.png)

-        **Note**: The additional details allows for direct access to view attachments, DRG route tables and teh import and export route tables accordingly.
+        **Note**: The additional details allows for direct access to view attachments, DRG route tables and the import and export route tables accordingly.

 4. As shown below, Click on the **DRG VCN Attachment** chain link icon.
 Once selected the details will appear in the right window pane.